What do you get when you mix viral videos, makeup tutorials and an incredible Russian learning resource?

 - It’s easy to find vloggers relevant to your interests, which will encourage you to practice listening frequently.
 Vloggers cover all sorts of different topics, from humor to makeup.
 This makes it easy to choose a subject you like.
 If you enjoy watching the videos, you’ll be much more likely to keep watching the videos, which will encourage you to practice your Russian often.

 - Finally, watching Russian vloggers is good practice for real conversations.
 Since vloggers frequently use a conversational style, watching a vlogger often feels like having a conversation (albeit a one-sided conversation).
 This is a great way to prepare for real conversations with native Russian speakers.

-Just one word of warning: Authentic learning through videos can be addictive.
+Just one word of warning: authentic learning through videos can be addictive.
 So now’s a good time to take note of the fact that FluentU’s growing library of authentic Russian videos is here for you.
-With FluentU, you can start watching and learning with cartoons, music videos, movie trailers and more, regardless of your level.

 10 Fabulous Russian-language Vloggers to “Follow” to Fluency

 Home to the show “+100500,” this is a popular, long-running channel. “+100500” is a weekly show that features video clips along with humorous commentary.
 There are also some travel vlogs.
 The host, Maxim Golopolosov, is one of Russia’s first internet celebrities and now makes TV appearances.